 Yes, folks, I’m looney like that, and that’s okay because that means more for me. ha!
 You see, it was over 6 years ago I came home with my suburban stuffed with kids and all sorts of trashure from perusing our city cleanup.
 The other fave find of that day was this door you’ve seen here and there on my blog.
 I still kicking myself for not making room for the other door or going back to get it.
 I am one tuckered mama.

 Since I just finished up a slew of projects, I decided it was time to finally make use of that gorgeous worm wood.
 It’s not only because of lack of time that it has sat so long, but I couldn’t envision the perfect project for it.
 I mean, we’re talking rustic oak siding that is tongue & groove with all sorts of charm and a wonderful patina.
 It’s even over 13″ wide which you just don’t find today.
 Just any old project wouldn’t do.
 It had to be just right.

 Then it hit me what to do.
 I wanted to create a versatile piece that I could not only enjoy in my home, but it would function for many duties.
 My revelation was a reclaimed wood planter box.
 It wasn’t going to be just any old box, so I set to drafting my plans.
 Now, this isn’t a tutorial as much since there are several similar out there, but rather showing you what can be done with salvaged wood.

 I measured the dimensions and took note of flaws.
-This wood was extremely aged and brittle that I wondered if it would even hold up to my saw.
+This wood is extremely old and brittle that I wonder if it would even hold up to my saw.
 The first step was to glue those cracks the best I could with the best wood glue I have found.

 Next, I made my measurements and checked my angles with my digital angle finder.
 This has been a fun gift from JC and I’ve used it more than I thought I would.
 So handy to have in many situations.